skiedude/evestructures/README.md

 ## Install
 ### Databases
-We need 2 databases created.
+We need 1 database created.
 ```
-create database sde
 create database evestructures
 ```
-Create one user and give it privileges on both databases.
+Create one user and give it privileges.

-Get the latest DB dump of the SDE from [Fuzzworks](https://www.fuzzwork.co.uk/dump/) and import it into the SDE database.

 ### Git Repo
 Pull down the repo and Run (I made composer a global binary by following [binary](https://getcomposer.org/doc/00-intro.md#globally) )